-You cannot access a password-protect data file without the password.
-The Quicken file password feature is intended to prevent anyone who does not have the password from accessing the file.
+The Quicken file password feature (the password you enter when you first open a password-protected data file) is intended to prevent anyone who does not have the password from accessing the file.
 If you cannot remember the password to the file, or if the person who protected the file is not available to give you the password, you will not be able to access that Quicken file.
 However. we've designed a tool that removes your Quicken data file password, allowing you to get back to your finances and enter a new, easier to remember password if you'd like.